martytyty2098/Treminal-ASCII-Video/README.md

 - The file path to the video passed to the program must be in english characters
 - The shortcut to your desktop (`-d`) often doesnt work
 - .dll files in `bin1.zip` and `bin2.zip` are kinda bulky
-- FPS suddenly drops when there is a lot of motion and many different colors, and i dont know why
+- FPS suddenly drops when there is a lot of motion and many different colors, and i dont know why.
 - My code is bad and unreadable